iooops/myCollection/README.md

-This is a repository for Computer Music Research.
+This is a repository for Audio Research.

 ### Noise cancelling